Still Available for 2023 Weddings and Events!

 Christened in May 2022,

-The History & Culture Center of Williamson County, TN is a destination for revealing our past and reveling in the present.
+The Moore-Morris History & Culture Center of Williamson County, TN is a destination for revealing our past and reveling in the present.

 Envisioned to be Williamson County’s first state-of-the-art, interactive exhibition space dedicated to telling its comprehensive countywide history while honoring and sharing stories of the people, places, and events that comprise the fabric of our community today and influence our state and nation.
-Within these walls will be a nationally recognized center for pursuing intentional discovery, creating authentic experiences, and engaging diverse community audiences that is planned to open its exhibitions in the Spring or Summer of 2023.

 The Center is the fourth and newest division of the nonprofit Heritage Foundation of Williamson County, TN, alongside The Franklin Theatre, Downtown Franklin Association, and Franklin Grove Estate & Gardens.